 September is Blood Cancer Awareness month, so the purpose of this post is to raise awareness and provide an overview of blood cancers with a little more detail about Chronic Myeloid Leukemia (CML).
 This post is not meant to replace information that a medical professional can provide.

 Blood cancer is an umbrella term for cancers that affect red blood cells, white blood cells, platelets, and plasma.
 Most blood cancers start in the bone marrow, where blood cells start to grow out of control and produce abnormal blood cells.
 The more abnormal cells grow, the harder it is for the remaining healthy cells to fight infection and produce normal blood cells.
 There are over 130 different blood cancers and related disorders.
 The three main types of blood cancers are lymphoma, myeloma/multiple myeloma, and leukemia.

 There are two sections that follow.
-One section applies to leukemia, particularly CML.
-The second section applies to all blood cancers (Lessons Learned, Words of Encouragement, and Resources).
+Section 1 applies to leukemia, particularly CML.
+Section 2 applies to all blood cancers (Lessons Learned, Words of Encouragement, and Resources).

 There are four main types of leukemia:

 CML is considered chronic because it progresses slowly.

 90% of people diagnosed with CML have an identifiable gene mutation that occurs after birth.
 Normally, the ABL gene is on Chromosome 9 and the BCR gene is on Chromosome 22; however, with CML, parts of these chromosomes break and exchange parts so the genes that were previously on separate chromosomes are now both on Chromosome 22 (BCR-ABL).

 The mutated Chromosome 22 is referred to as the Philadelphia chromosome (Ph+).